vincentmin/vincentmin.github.io/_posts/2025-11-13-generative-ui-chatbot-inline-citations-and-components.md

 ## The system prompt

-A good place to start undertanding any agentic architecture is the system prompt.
+A good place to start understanding any agentic architecture is the system prompt.
 I always strive to keep the system prompt as simple as possible.
 The architecture I will outline here leads to a particularly simple system prompt.
 Here's the one I use for this architecture:

->You are Dan, an AI assistant who is an expert at suggestion travel tips.
+>You are Dan, an AI assistant who is an expert at suggesting travel tips.
 >Your purpose is to show off the ability to embed custom html components in your answers.
 >You can include the following html components in your answers to enhance the user experience:
 >